Anne Taylor (netball administrator)

-Early life
+Early life and family

-Taylor attended Waitaki Girls' High School in Oamaru, the largest town in the North Otago region, on the South Island of New Zealand.
-She obtained a diploma in physical education at the University of Otago in 1958, where she captained the university netball club and was on the university sports council.
-After graduating, she taught physical education at the Hamilton Girls' High School in Hamilton on the North Island, and volunteered at Hamilton YWCA.
+Taylor was born Evelyn Anne Scott in Balclutha on 4 July 1936.
+She was educated at Waitaki Girls' High School in Oamaru, and went on to study at the University of Otago, where she earned a Diploma in Physical Education in 1958.
+While at Otago, Scott captained the university netball club and was on the university sports council.
+After graduating, she taught physical education at Hamilton Girls' High School, and volunteered as a fitness class instructor at Hamilton YWCA.

+In 1960, Scott married Douglas Maurice Taylor, and the couple went on to have three children.

 Netball administration

 Taylor became a certified netball coach and umpire.
 She was an umpire for the first televised netball test match in New Zealand in 1969.
-In 1978 she was appointed as president of Netball New Zealand, a position she held until 1987.
+In 1978, she was appointed president of Netball New Zealand, a position she held until 1987.
 During her tenure the association significantly raised the profile of netball in New Zealand, attracting both media coverage and commercial sponsorship.
 In part, she achieved this by arranging test matches in the March-April period, at a time when other sport on television was limited, even though that meant scheduling international matches during the domestic netball season, which had not been done before.
 Taylor was responsible for starting a league for club teams, sponsored by the Bendon Group, a lingerie company, and for obtaining sponsorship from Nestlé under the Milo brand for test matches against teams from overseas.
-Her decision to move Netball New Zealand's headquarters to Auckland from the capital Wellington facilitated access to sponsors and she also hired a marketing company.
-Attracting sponsors was helped by the success of the Silver Ferns, the New Zealand national netball team, who won the 1987 World Netball Championships, held in Glasgow, Scotland.
+Her decision to move Netball New Zealand's headquarters to Auckland from the capital, Wellington, facilitated access to sponsors, and she also hired a marketing company.
+Attracting sponsors was helped by the success of the Silver Ferns, the New Zealand national netball team, who won the 1987 World Netball Championships, held in Glasgow.

 In 1985, while still with Netball New Zealand, Taylor also became the executive officer of the Oceania Netball Federation, a position she held until 1995.
 She was appointed vice-president of the International Federation of Netball Associations, now called World Netball, in 1989 and subsequently became president, serving until 1999.
 Other positions that she has held have included membership of the New Zealand Council for Recreation and Sport, the Hillary Commission, now known as Sport New Zealand, and the New Zealand Sports Drug Agency.
 She also chaired Bowls Waikato.